Nosebleeds - Natural Remedies

 - Rhinosinusitis, according to this study carried out by Hospital Clínico Pontificia Universidad Católica de Chile

-- the forceful blowing of the nose
+- The forceful blowing of the nose

-- blows to the nose
+- Blows or hits to the nose

-- allergies, according to this research conducted by the University of Oxford, which offers the alternative treatment of a saline solution
+- Nasal allergies, according to this research conducted by the University of Oxford, which offers the alternative treatment of a saline solution

-- high altitudes, as per this study by the Command Hospital in Kolkata, India assures.
+- High altitudes, as per this study by the Command Hospital in Kolkata, India assures

-- drug use, according to this research carried out by the Hospital Clínico Universidad de Chile.
+- Drug use, according to this research carried out by the Hospital Clínico Universidad de Chile.

 - Hypertension, as per this study conducted by the Hospital Clínico Martín Chang Puga in Camagüey, Cuba.